Cross-validation Approaches for Multi-study Predictions: Introduction

-Stacking in multi-study settings can potentially suffer from over-fitting due to data reuse (DR): the same datasets generate SPFs and contribute to the optimization of the stacking weights $w$.
-With the aim of mitigating overfitting we introduce no data reuse (NDR) procedures that include three key components: the development of SPFs, the estimation of the utility function $U$, and selection of the ensemble weights $w$.
-We compare DR and NDR procedures to weight SPFs.
-In this comparison we will use mean squared error (MSE) as primary metric to evaluate accuracy.
-Our results show that, when the number of studies $K$ and the sample sizes $n_k$ become large, both DR and NDR stacking achieve a performance similar to an asymptotic oracle benchmark.
-The asymptotic oracle is defined as the linear combination of the SPFs' limits \{$\lim\limits_{n_k\to\infty} \hat Y_ k;k=1,\ldots,K\}$ that minimizes the MSE in future studies $k > K$.
-Our results bound the MSE difference between the oracle ensemble and the two stacking procedures, with and without DR. Related bounds have been studied in the single-study setting \citep{vdl1} and in the functional aggregation literature \citep{juditsky2000functional,juditsky2008learning}.
-We also characterize in a special case under which circumstance NDR stacking has better performance than DR stacking.
+Second, we derive asymptotic results and provide empirical comparisons between the multi-study stacking PFs trained with DR and CV procedures.
+We evaluate these procedures using mean squared error (MSE) of prediction.
+Ours is the first theoretical investigation of the two-stage stacking with CV in multi-study settings.
+Our results supplement generalization error bounds for DG \citep{blanchard2021domain} and show that, when the number of studies $K$ and the sample sizes $n_k$ become large, both DR and CV stacking achieve a generalization error similar to an asymptotic oracle benchmark.
+The asymptotic oracle is defined as the linear combination of the SPFs' limits $\lim\limits_{n_k\to\infty} \hat Y_ k$ for $k=1,\ldots,K$ that minimizes the MSE in future studies, that is for $k > K$.
+Our results bound the MSE difference between the oracle ensemble and two stacking procedures, with and without DR. Related bounds have been studied in the single-study setting \citep{vdl1} and in the functional aggregation literature \citep{juditsky2000functional,juditsky2008learning,transfer-li}.

-We apply our NDR and DR stacking procedures to predict mortality in Medicare beneficiaries enrolled before 2002.
-The datasets contain health-related information of the beneficiaries at the zipcode-level and measurements of air pollutants.
+We apply our DR and CV stacking procedures to predicting pollution-related mortality.
+We use information on Medicare beneficiaries and measurements of air pollutants at the ZIP code level.
 We are interested in predicting the number of deaths per 10,000 person-years.
-In distinct analyses, we partitioned the database into state-specific datasets ($K=49$) and the data from California into county-specific datasets ($K=57$).
-We compare the relative performance of NDR and DR stacking.
+In separate analyses, we partitioned the database into studies defined by state and by county.
+We compare the relative performance of DR and CV stacking.